Betting on Week 7 college football? Find the best betting apps, sportsbook promos

-How to bet on college football Week 7: Where to bet, top betting sites, promos for Oregon vs. Indiana, more
+How to bet on college football Week 7: Where to bet, top betting sites, promos for Indiana vs. Oregon, more

-Here's how to bet on the Week 7 college football schedule, including Indiana vs. Oregon on Saturday, October 11
+Here's how to bet on the Week 7 college football schedule, including Oregon vs. Indiana on Saturday, October 11

-After both teams made the College Football Playoff a season ago, Oregon vs. Indiana has been a game that's been circled on the college football schedule for months now.
+After both teams made the College Football Playoff last season, the Oregon vs. Indiana game has been circled on the college football schedule for months now.
 Now the time has finally come for these two powers in the Big Ten to go head-to-head, and you can watch the action live on CBS.
 Kickoff is scheduled for 3:30 p.m.
 ET, and if you're undecided on how to bet on college football, you can find several top online sportsbooks as options right here.

 The latest Week 7 college football odds list Oregon as a 7.5-point home favorite, while the over/under is 55.5.
-You can also bet on other top college football matchups like Illinois vs. Ohio State (-14.5, 50.5) or Missouri vs. Alabama (-3, 51.5).
+You can also bet on other top college football matchups like Illinois vs. Ohio State (-14.5, 49.5), Missouri vs. Alabama (-3, 51.5) or Oklahoma vs. Texas (-1.5, 43.5).
 If you're wondering where to find the best college football odds or looking for sportsbook promos and betting sites for Week 7 of college football, you can read more below, along with picks for some of the biggest games.
 They can help you figure out where to bet on college football.

 Sportsbook offers